nevtay/jumpstartProject_1/README.md

 - **BMR**: Basal Metabolic Rate
 - **TDEE**: Total Daily Energy Expenditure

 Users can also toggle between imperial and metric units.
-Toggling between units will also automatically convert their input values accordingly.
+Toggling between measurement units will automatically convert their input values accordingly.

 ## How To Use
 - To calculate BMI, enter *Weight* and *Height*